"Bette Davis is Bad-Ass"--The Fourth Walsh|

-With newspaper in hand, the Bold, Deviant, Disillusioned Davis walks out of the Oscars Back in her Hollywood living room, Jessica Sherr powerfully channels Ms. Davis fuming, frustrated, and facing disillusionment once again, she takes us on a bumpy ride that portrays a tumultuous entry onto the Silver Screen, fighting misogyny every step of the way to win roles and compensation on a par with her male counterparts, decades before this would even become a political movement.
-In these private moments, and in calls to her biggest fan and strongest antagonist her mother, Ruthie we get a look at the vulnerable and injured side of the great star, imprisoned by her own ambition, who may often be knocked down, but will not stay down and complain like a sissy.
+Embodying the screen heroine is actress and playwright, Jessica Sherr, the image of a young Bette, who brings us into the 60-year history of The First Lady of the American Screen.
+Back in her Hollywood home, Jessica Sherr, powerfully channels Ms. Davis fuming and frustrated, she takes us on a bumpy ride that portrays a tumultuous entry onto the Silver Screen.
+In these private moments we get a look at the vulnerable and injured side of the great star, imprisoned by her own ambition, who may often be knocked down, but will not stay down and complain like a sissy.

-Though her battles and victories were generations ago, her story is an inspiration that empowers all humans to fight for what you believe in, to be treated fairly, and to never be defined by anothers expectations of you.
-Witness Bettes most defining moments as a tenacious star fighting her way to the top!!
+Witness Bette's most defining moments as a tenacious star fighting her way to the top!!
 BETTE DAVIS AINT FOR SISSIES offers audiences a humanizing look into the mind of an icon whose voice could not be quelled.
-See what happens when someone who always wants to win.... loses.
+See what happens when someone who always wins...loses.

 The Actors Guild (View)